 To conclude, the model’s trainable parameters were 19,846,731.

-XCNN: XGBoost and CNN
+XGBoost and CNN: XCNN

 The basic idea behind the machine learning (ML) algorithm called XGBoost (short for Extreme Gradient Boosting) is to iteratively add decision trees to an ensemble of decision trees (weak learners), where each of these newly added trees is trained to correct the mistakes made by the previous trees using gradient boosting technique.
 Boosting is essentially building model 1 on dataset 1, then model 2 based on itself and model 1’s classification but on dataset 2 (another part of the original dataset), and so on [45].